 Program Learning Outcomes

-- Demonstrate competency in a type of numerical methods related to the aerospace field.
+Demonstrate competency in a type of numerical method related to the aerospace field.

 Demonstrate engineering competency in one of the following sub‐specialties: Industrial and Human Systems, Sensors and Signals, Materials and Nanotechnology, Controls and Robotics, Computer Science, or Medical/Biological Systems

 Demonstrate their ability to communicate engineering ideas and techniques.